-Digital transformation hits core banking has been added to Bookmarks.
+Digital transformation hits core banking has been saved

 Digital transformation hits core banking

 As banks move to digitize their core banking platform, they need to consider how quickly they want to bring about change and understand the implications of their modernization journey.
 Our report explores five options for banks to consider as they implement their core banking transformations.

 Most of the top US banks run their core banking operations on aging platforms that were deployed in the 1980s and 1990s.
 These platforms are either homegrown or so heavily customized that they no longer resemble the original vendor product purchased, adding to complexity in maintenance.
 Institutions are aware that these systems require some level of modernization, but until recently they have found themselves looking at massive investments of time, effort, and money.
 Historically, replacing core banking systems was an expensive undertaking that often couldn’t demonstrate a return on investment in the short term.
 A full replacement could be a multiyear effort and a significant resource commitment.
 There’s also considerable operational risk involved due to the core banking transformation complexity and the potential disruption of day-to-day operations.

 Another historical drawback to modernization is that most legacy platforms may still be sufficient to run core operations.
 So it’s not surprising that the vast majority of banks have chosen to retain their legacy core systems, instead of building stand-alone applications or implementing manual processes to address gaps.